nosco/sock.it/known-bugs.md

 ### Remaining issues with Sock.it

-* Server side "connections" doesn't get closed, resulting in each process ending up with a connection over time.
+* Create the code for handling binary data

 ### Other stuff

 For a bit more speed, remove debug...

-Is there still an issue with closed websockets?..
+Is there still an issue with trying to send to closed websockets?..